US says it will block palm oil from large Malaysian producer | Headlines

 US says it will block palm oil from large Malaysian producer

-The United States will detain shipments of palm oil and its products from a major producer in Malaysia after a wide range of labor abuse indicators were found, including physical and sexual violence and forced child labor, an official said Wednesday.
-The withhold release order against FGV Holdings Berhad goes into effect immediately following a yearlong investigation, said Brenda Smith, executive assistant commissioner at the U.S. Customs and Border Protection's Office of Trade.
+The United States will block shipments of palm oil from a major Malaysian producer that feeds into the supply chains of iconic US food and cosmetic brands.
+It found indicators of forced labour, including concerns about child workers, along with other abuses such as physical and sexual violence.
+The order against FGV Holdings Berhad, one of Malaysia's largest palm oil companies and a joint-venture partner with American consumer goods giant Procter & Gamble, went into effect Wednesday, said Brenda Smith, executive assistant commissioner at the US Customs and Border Protection's Office of Trade.

-"We would urge the U.S. importing community again to do their due diligence," she said, adding they should look at their palm oil supply chains.
-"We would also encourage U.S. consumers to ask questions about where their products come from."
-FGV is one of the world's largest palm oil companies and is closely connected to Felda, which is owned by the Malaysian government.
-The Customs order comes a week after an Associated Press investigation exposed a litany of labor abuses in the palm oil industry in Malaysia and Indonesia, which together produce around 85% of the global $65 billion supply.
+The action, announced a week after The Associated Press exposed major labour abuses in Malaysia's palm oil industry, was triggered by a petition filed last year by nonprofit organizations.
+“We would urge the US importing community again to do their due diligence,” Smith said, adding companies should look at their palm oil supply chains.
+“We would also encourage US consumers to ask questions about where their products come from.”
+Malaysia is the world's second largest producer of palm oil.
+Together with Indonesia, the two countries dominate the global market, producing 85 per cent of the USD 65 billion supply.

-Some of the abuses occurred on plantations operated by Felda.
-The tainted palm oil was traced to the supply chains of the planet's most iconic food and cosmetics companies like Unilever, L'Oreal, Nestle, and Procter & Gamble.
-FGV issued a statement over the weekend outlining its commitment to human rights, including steps it was taking to make sure its workers have access to their passports and wages.
+Palm oil and its derivatives from FGV, and closely connected Malaysian state-owned Felda, makes its way into the supply chains of major multinationals.
+They include Nestle, L'Oreal, and Unilever, according to the companies' most recently published supplier and palm oil mill lists.
+Several huge Western banks and financial institutions not only pour money directly or indirectly into the palm oil industry, but they hold shares in FGV.
+Smith said the agency carried out its own year-long probe and combed through reports from nonprofits and the media, including the AP's investigation.

+AP reporters interviewed more than 130 former and current workers from eight countries at two dozen palm oil companies — including Felda, which owns about a third of the shares in FGV.
+They found everything from unpaid wages to outright slavery and allegations of rape, sometimes involving minors.
+They also found stateless Rohingya Muslims, one of the world's most persecuted minorities, had been trafficked onto Malaysian plantations and forced to work.
+Many of the problems detailed by Smith mirrored those found by The AP.
+She said the Customs agency found indicators of restriction of movement on plantations, isolation, physical and sexual violence, intimidation and threats, retention of identity documents, withholding of wages, debt bondage, abusive working and living conditions, excessive overtime, and concerns about potential forced child labour.

 ALSO READ